 For the sake of this exercise, momentarily set aside your skepticism, and imagine a world where fully automated corporations have actually been achieved.
 It’s a world of vastly complex decisions processed at lightning speed by artificial intelligence analogous to the executive functioning that organizes human brains.
-These perfect profit machines would synthesizes unfathomable quantities of data with blinding speed, and a tireless, twenty four-seven, pace with which no human — or group of humans — could compete.
+These perfect profit machines would synthesize unfathomable quantities of data with blinding speed, and a tireless, twenty-four-seven, pace with which no human — or group of humans — could compete.

 Automated Investment Decisions

 With no major changes to our economic assumptions between now and the rise of a perfect profit machine, such an entity would operate on the same prime directive that guides corporations today: profit maximization.
 One of the key challenges this goal would raise is how best to invest operating profits.
 Undistracted by pride or ego, and with a vastly superior analytical prowess, these systems would wield powerful models for optimizing the way they invest their earnings.

 One of the core assumptions in modern U.S. capitalism is that the primary purpose of a corporation is to maximize returns for its shareholders.
 This is what is known as “shareholder primacy” and it is the code beneath the code of today’s publicly-traded corporations.
 The question is: how would a perfect profit machine come to view distributing its significant portions of its earnings to shareholders as dividends and stock buybacks?
 Would its artificial intelligence retain shareholder primacy as an overarching goal over time?